 - Snowshoes and poles

-- Pack lunch from Taos Local Manzanita Market
+- Outdoor Tailgating lunch prepared by Taos Local Manzanita Market

 - Professional, First Aid/CPR and Leave No Trace certified, guide

 What to Bring: